We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 Have you read a book and had the author read it and come up with a different experience?
 When you read it, you had your interpretation, but when they presented it, it came out differently, or they emphasized something that maybe you hadn’t.

-Nowadays, because audiobooks are so accessible, and folks can consume them in different ways, whether it’s like blasting it through speakers or in their cars or their headphones while doing other things.
+Nowadays, because audiobooks are so accessible, folks can consume them in different ways, whether it’s blasting it through speakers or in their cars or their headphones while doing other things.
 I’m a knitter.
 So I love consuming audio content while I’m doing other things.
 Your brain will process it differently depending on whether it’s active listening or passive listening.

 Many people passively listen because they want something kind of in the background or when you’re stuck in traffic.